-For a non-terminating series connected device designed for connection between the line and a separate terminal device, the return loss requirements are as follows:- be necessary to also provide a d.c. termination with the BT3 a.c. impedance.
+For a non-terminating series connected device designed for connection between the line and a separate terminal device, the return loss requirements are as follows: -

 (a) The return loss at the line port of the series device shall be measured against BT3 for line currents of 20 mA and 80 mA, with the terminal equipment port terminated in a reference BT3 impedance (see Figs. 4-4 and 4-5).